salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 ---
 layout: post
-title:  "Towards OpenBLAS Performance in Multi-Threaded Matrix Multiplication: A Tutorial"
+title:  "Beating OpenBLAS and MKL in 150 lines of C Code: A Tutorial on High-Performance Matrix Multiplication"
 excerpt: "In this step by step tutorial we'll implement high-performance multi-threaded matrix multiplication on CPU from scratch and learn how to optimize and parallelize code in C. On Ryzen 7700 our implementation is faster than NumPy with OpenBLAS and MKL backends, achieving over 1 TFLOPS across a wide range of matrix sizes.
 High-performance GEMM on CPU in C. Fast SGEMM in C. High-performance matrix multiplication on CPU.
 Fast matrix multiplication in C."
 description: "In this step by step tutorial we'll implement high-performance multi-threaded matrix multiplication on CPU from scratch and learn how to optimize and parallelize code in C. On Ryzen 7700 our implementation is faster than NumPy with OpenBLAS and MKL backends, achieving over 1 TFLOPS across a wide range of matrix sizes.
 High-performance GEMM on CPU in C. Fast SGEMM in C. High-performance matrix multiplication on CPU.
 Fast matrix multiplication in C."
 date:   2024-07-01 11:35:01 +0200